A panel of industry specialists gives us their predictions for the price of shiba inu (SHIB) through 2035.

 For further information about cryptoassets, visit the FCA's website here.

-Finder analyzes expert price predictions each quarter.
-We conducted our most recent survey in January 2024 in which 13 crypto industry specialists shared their thoughts on how shiba inu (SHIB) would perform through 2030, while 30 panelists shared their thoughts on whether it's time to buy, hold or sell SHIB.
+Finder analyzes expert predictions each quarter.
+We conducted our most recent survey in January 2025, in which our panel of 26 crypto industry specialists shared their thoughts on how shiba inu will perform through 2035.

 All prices mentioned in this report are denominated in US dollars.